telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-green-theme.md

 	}
 {{endregion}}

+>The Dark variation of the theme is designed with a dark background in mind and it is recommended to use such a background in your application when choosing it.

 The next screenshot displays RadCalendar in its Light and Dark color variations:

 #### __Figure 1: Light and Dark color variations demonstrated with RadCalendar__